-In order to evaluate the counterparties in which they invest, the investment teams use ratings from renowned non-financial agencies or internal tools.
-Simultaneously, ESG risks, including climate risks, are gradually integrated to financial risk management tools.
-These ESG analyses are systematically presented during investment committees via formal notices, and are often accompanied by mandatory rules (minimum ESG performance threshold, quantitative integration in evaluation, and exposure limit).
+In order to evaluate the counterparties in which they invest, the investment teams use ratings from renowned non-financial agencies or internal analysis tools.
+At the same time, ESG risks, including climate risks, are gradually integrated into financial risk management tools.
+These ESG analyses are systematically presented during investment committees in the form of formal notices, and are often accompanied by mandatory rules (minimum ESG performance threshold, quantitative integration in evaluation, and exposure limits).
 They are then regularly updated during ownership.
 In 2020, Banque des Territoires stepped up its process by adding a minimum ESG grade for all new investors as of 2021.

-A shareholder dialogue which systematically integrates ESG stakes
+A shareholder dialogue systematically factoring in ESG issues

-The Group's directors systematically discuss ESG stakes with the directors of the invested businesses.
-In 2020, the Asset Management Department met with 80% of businesses from the directly-held equity portfolio.
-Collaborative commitment initiatives are also taken with other finance players through the Climate Action 100+ initiative.
-Furthermore, the Group's entities systematically use their right to vote during the owned businesses' general assemblies, including for environmental and social resolutions.
-A voting and governance policy for listed companies, updated in 2020, publicly sets out the main terms and conditions.
+The Group's directors systematically discuss ESG issues with the directors of the invested businesses.
+In 2020, the Asset Management Department met with 80% of businesses from the directly held equity portfolio.
+Collaborative commitment initiatives are also taken with other finance players through the Climate Action 100+initiative.
+Furthermore, the Group's entities systematically use their right to vote at the general meetings of the companies it owns, including for environmental and social resolutions.
+A voting and governance policy for listed companies, updated in 2020, publicly sets out the main terms and conditions to do this.

-Ambitions which are fully-integrated in subsidiary management
+Targets fully integrated in subsidiary management

-The subsidiaries' financial and non-financial activities are actively monitored by administrators who represent Caisse des Dépôts in board meetings and for ESG strategy decisions.
-This year, the management of non-financial-related topics was aimed to step up the contribution of Group subsidiaries aiming for zero carbon by 2050, and reinforce SDGs action plans with objectives that are directly reflected in the entities' annual objectives.
+The subsidiaries' financial and non-financial activities are actively monitored by directors representing Caisse des Dépôts in board meetings and for ESG strategy decisions.
+This year, the management of non-financial issues sought to step up the contribution of Group subsidiaries to the 2050 carbon neutrality target, and reinforce SDG action plans with goals that are directly reflected in the entities' annual objectives.